WebDevBernard/Twitter-Purple/README.md

 ## About

 Not exactly Twitter but a remake of this app made at Lighthouse Labs: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
-I remade it with these extra features:
+Remade with these extra features:

 - Written with modern React tools, using reuseable components: Modal, Button, Card, Input, Header, Footer.
-- User content persisted with localStorage.
-Tweets can also be liked/disliked or deleted.
+- User content persisted with local storage.
+Tweets can also be liked/disliked, comment or deleted.
-- Sign in with Firebase with form validation and user feedback
+- Sign in with Firebase with form validation and user feedback.

 ## Preview